 jcarm001@odu.edu

-BIOL 36832021
+BIOL 368/32021

 Position Information

 I served as an intern for the Summer Research Internship for Minority Students at Marshall University Joan C. Edwards School of Medicine.
-In this position, I worked under my mentor, Dr. Yanling Yan, Assistant Professor at the Departments of Clinical & Translational Sciences, Biomedical Sciences. .
+In this position, I worked under my mentor, Dr. Yanling Yan, Assistant Professor at the Departments of Clinical & Translational Sciences, Biomedical Sciences.
 Dr. Yan is currently carrying out research on Reactive Oxygen Species (ROS) and Cardiotonic Steroids-Mediated Na/K-ATPase signaling in kidney and cardiovascular disease.

 Her long-term goal is to implement translational clinical research and develop personalized patient management.
 It has been found that normotensive recipients of a renal graft from a genetically hypertensive donor develop hypertension.
 Furthermore, in genetically hypertensive rats a bilateral nephrectomy accompanied with the transplantation of a kidney from a normotensive donor has been shown to decrease blood pressure.
 The lab is interested in identifying the role of the kidney in this mechanism.
 Dr. Yan and her colleagues have reported a novel mechanism by which cardiotonic steroids (CTS) mediated- Na/K- ATPase/Src/reactive oxygen species (ROS) signaling regulates renal sodium handling and blood pressure.
 She documented this mechanism in Sprague Dawley Rat and Dahl Salt Resistant (R) Rat Fed a High Salt Diet.
 Her current research is to focus on the role of ROS and impaired renal sodium excretion in obesity-hypertension in terms of Na/K-ATPase signaling.
 I carried out a study to further analyze her findings.